東京大学医学部・大学院医学系研究科

 I am from China and came to Japan after graduating from university because I was interested in nursing care for the elderly in Japan.
 After coming to Japan, I worked as a nurse for three years in a chronic care ward and two years in an acute care ward.
 During my clinical experience with many dementia patients, I was interested in dementia care.
 In particular, I felt challenged by nurses’ unkind treatment of dementia patients, which caused BPSD in hospitalized dementia patients.
 So, I entered graduate school to visualize excellent dementia nursing practice and deliver quality care to dementia patients.
 I am living a fulfilling daily student life in a warm classroom with the kind support of my professors, seniors, and classmates.

-I will research the effect of home care nurses’ practice, especially assessment, on client outcomes.
-While working as a home care nurse, I found it challenging to explain to people outside of the home care field the effects of home care nurses’ practice.
-In my master’s course, I researched the idea that new graduates and novice home care nurses may have similar difficulties in understanding the practices of their seniors, which may cause problems in their nursing practice.
-I also investigated whether there is a relationship between home care nurses’ education and home care nurses’ practice.
-I believe this department has teachers and students from a wide variety of backgrounds and can make new learning and discoveries.
+My research interests are in quality assessment and improvement in home care practice.
+Working as a home care nurse, I found it challenging to explain the effectiveness of home care nursing practice to non-home care workers.
+During my Masters, I researched the idea that new graduates and novice home care nurses may have similar difficulties in understanding the practice of their seniors, which may lead to problems in their nursing practice.
+I also investigated whether home care nurse education was associated with home care nursing practice.
+I believe this lab has teachers and students from various backgrounds and is a place where new learning and discoveries can be made.

-After four-year work as a nurse in the Emergency Intensive Care Unit of a University hospital, I started my new journey in this master’s course.
-In order to deeply learn Community Health Care and Public Health, I also take the Community Health Nursing course.
-I’d like to tackle the research on the decision-making support that can help not only individuals to meet a satisfying and peaceful end of life but also families to feel less distressed by facing the sudden change of patients.
-I’m able to fully concentrate on my study thanks to the welcoming, wonderful atmosphere of the class with my truly supportive professors and seniors.
+After four years of work as a nurse in a University hospital’s Emergency Intensive Care Unit, I started my new journey in this master’s course.
+I also took the Community Health Nursing course to learn about community health care and public health.
+I’d like to tackle the research on the decision-making support that can help individuals meet a satisfying and peaceful end of life and families feel less distressed by facing the sudden change of patients.
+I can fully concentrate on my studies thanks to the welcoming, fantastic atmosphere of the class and my truly supportive professors and seniors.